-Timing: Advocate for funding in 2023, 2026, and 2029; coordinate with the Housing Authority initially in 2023 then continue to follow up annually on opportunities; and review feasibility of increasing rental housing inspection and code enforcement activities by 2025
+Timing: Advocate for funding in 2023, 2026, and 2029; coordinate with the Housing Authority initially in 2023 then continue to follow up annually on opportunities; and review feasibility of increasing rental housing inspection and code enforcement activities by 2025 complete analysis of existing farmworker conditions by July 2025 and develop

 Objective: If a federal or state funding program is identified for farmworker housing vouchers, work with the Housing Authority to secure at least 20 vouchers for the County; if rental code inspection program is determined to be feasible, establish by 2024.
+Assist with grant or loan applications for at least 3 projects.
+Assist with obtaining